ronilaukkarinen/md-wysiwyg-editor/README.md

 ### Future

-* "Open with" / file association support.
 * Lots of bug fixes and minor features.
-* Documentation views for keyboard shortcuts and markdown-to-rich-text conversions?
+* Help views for keyboard shortcuts and typed markdown-to-rich-text conversions?
+* Tabs for multiple documents at once?
 * Pane for files and table of contents?
-* Tabs for multiple documents at once?
 * Other things...

 ## Related